NomadCode33/Furtado-Associates-Projects/West Seattle Light Rail Survey/README.md

 **Tech used:** Trimble S/VX Total Stations, Leica P50 LiDAR Scanner, Office Database, Printer

 **Disclaimer:** Furtado & Associates maintains a policy of not allowing company property for personal use, so I don't have any documents or pictures of my project.
-However, I can describe the work I did and the process we followed.
+However, I can describe the work I did and the process I followed.

 In the Survey department, we collected data points for a variety of projects, from infrastructure development to monitoring CCTVs in sewers and pipelines, and even in forest areas.
 My role involved both fieldwork and office coordination.